 Code JLD Issued DRAFT/19

-A comprehensive developmental school counseling program, which provides all students the opportunity for optimum development, is an essential component of the program.
-Students should develop skills and traits that enable them to become productive citizens.
+A comprehensive developmental school counseling program, which provides all students the opportunity for optimum development, is an essential component of the district’s educational program.
+The board is committed to ensuring a high-quality school counseling program that is comprehensive, developmentally appropriate, fosters academic achievement and personal growth, and is provided to all students in an equitable manner.

-To ensure that this service is provided to all students, the district will establish a counseling program in each school based on the following beliefs:
+To ensure that a quality school counseling program is provided to all students, the district will establish a counseling program in each school based on the following beliefs:

-All children are unique and are to be treated with respect and dignity.
+All students are unique and are to be treated with respect and dignity.

 Every student can achieve at high levels.